Smart Alec (1951 British film): Plot

 As the inspector feared, Alec is found not guilty, and he leaves the court a free man.
 A puzzled and anxious Judith sees her husband with the mysterious Sylvia again.
 Alec sends Judith off on a trip, saying he'll soon follow her, but then makes arrangements with Sylvia for them to go off together.

 But first, Alec calls Sir Randolph, the police inspector and sergeant, and Uncle Eddie's lawyer to the flat, and is surprised when Judith also turns up.
 He proceeds to demonstrate how he committed the murder.
 He used a bullet made of ice, which, on that hot day, had melted by the time Eddie was examined.
 He boasts that since he has been found not guilty of killing Eddie, he can openly admit to the murder and the law cannot touch him.
 The inspector asks him to load the gun with more ice bullets and go to the window to show them how he did it.
 Alec eagerly agrees, but is shocked to see Uncle Eddie sitting on the balcony.
 Eddie tells them that the day before the murder, his twin brother, who lives in Canada, had arrived, and Eddie offered his brother the use of his flat while he was away.
 When he heard that Alec was to be charged with his murder, Eddie felt that his crafty nephew would get off, and planned this re-emergence in order to catch the murderer.
 Now, Alec will be arrested for murdering his other uncle, using evidence he has himself given.

 Alec grabs the gun, and threatens the assembled people.
 He calls Judith over and tells her to hold the others using the gun while he escapes.
 Judith takes the gun, but she has finally realised that Alec only married her to aid with his alibi.
 To his astonishment, she fires the gun at him, wounding him slightly.
 He quickly locks the door, and makes a run for it.
 The police break down the door and follow.
 Alec tries to escape in his car, but had forgotten that the flats' porter had the keys, and starts to run through the streets, with the police in pursuit.
 They soon catch him, and as he is taken away by the police, a sad Judith says "Any message for Sylvia?"

 Production

-Film rights to the play Mr Smart Guy were bought by Vandyke Productions, a short-lived production company founded by brothers Roger and Nigel Proudlock that specialised in low budget pictures.
-Alec Coppel made some changes to the play in adapting it including adding another female part, Sylvia (Annette D. Simmonds).
+Film rights to the play Mr Smart Guy were bought by Vandyke Productions, a short-lived production company founded by brothers Roger and Nigel Proudlock that specialised in low budget pictures.Alec Coppel made some changes to the play in adapting it including adding another female part, Sylvia.
 The film was shot at Nettlefold Studios, Walton-on-Thames in Surrey.
 It was filmed back to back with Two on the Tiles (1951) and Four Days (1951).